 Graduate teaching and research assistantships are available to qualified doctoral candidates through the Chemical, Biochemical and Environmental Engineering program.
 Full-time PhD students admitted to the department are paid a stipend plus tuition remission and health insurance.
-The Fall 2022 PhD stipend is $34,967/year.
+The Fall 2023 PhD stipend is $36,016.50/year.

-In addition, the department also has a limited number of special fellowships available to qualified students in the form of the a Meyerhoff Fellowship.
+In addition, the department also has a limited number of special fellowships available to qualified students in the form of the a G-RISE Meyerhoff Fellowship.

 Please note students are responsible for paying student fees.
 Details about the health insurance coverage can be found on the Summary of Benefits and Coverage (SBC) under ‘Plan Documents and Benefits’.

 An estimate of living expenses for the area can be found on the Living Wage Calculator.

 Students seeking a Master of Science in Environmental Engineering or Chemical Engineering may find funding as a research assistant in a laboratory or as a TA on campus.
 Students admitted to CBEE graduate program may apply for TA opporunities.
 Other department on campus.
 However, it is the student’s responsibility to secure their own funding.